Find an Inspector or contractor

 A home inspection is an objective visual examination of the physical structure and systems of a house, from the roof to the foundation.
 On average, a single-family home inspection usually takes 2-4 hours to complete, though this is heavily dependent on the size and condition of the home.
 After the inspection process, the inspector will send the client an inspection report (often within 24-48 hours) that covers their findings, complete with pictures, analysis, and recommendations.

 What does a home inspection include?

-The standard home inspector's report will cover the condition of the home's heating system; central air conditioning system (temperature permitting); interior plumbing system; electrical system; the roof, attic and visible insulation; walls, ceilings, floors, windows and doors; and the foundation, basement and structural components.
-ASHI publishes a Standard of Practice and Code of Ethics that outlines what to expect to be covered in the home inspection report.
+The standard home inspector's report will cover the condition of the home's heating system; central air conditioning system (temperature permitting); interior plumbing system; electrical system; the roof, attic, and visible insulation; walls, ceilings, floors, windows, and doors; and the foundation, basement, and structural components.
+The American Society of Home Inspectors (ASHI) publishes a Standard of Practice and Code of Ethics that outlines what to expect to be covered in the home inspection report.

 Can a house fail a home inspection?